oguimbal/jcool-docs/demander/push.md

       demanders: [{ person: { firstName: "Perh", lastName: "Sohn" } }]
       # Who is the opponent in this dispute ?
       opponent: {
-        # opponent is a company: must be identified using SIREN
+        # opponent is a company: must be identified using SIREN, or an ID know via https://docs.justice.cool/#/companies
-        company: { country: france, identifier: "80314744600022" }
+        company: { identifier: "siret:80314744600022" }
         # when opponent is a company, contact means are optional
         contactMeans: [
           # you can specify this to tell justice.cool to also contact company as it is used to